deltachat/deltachat-pages/_posts/2020-03-05-reduced-message-size.md

 - Maybe we can avoid sending the to/cc headers to groups where everyone uses Delta Chat.
 This is a security feature, but also saves traffic.
-- And finally there are some ideas about leaving out the Autocrypt header, when encryption *probably* works.
+- And finally there are some ideas about leaving out the Autocrypt header, when encryption *provably* works.
 If it stops working, it could still be recovered by a simple message exchange.